Table of Contents

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code P23, which indicates a transaction that was not processed correctly by the merchant.
 The actual underlying cause of this chargeback is usually merchant error, but it may be associated with friendly fraud as well.
 Merchants who believe they have received an invalid chargeback under reason code P23 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

-American Express chargeback reason code P23 falls under the “Processing Errors” category.
-The shorthand description is “Currency Discrepancy.”
-When you see this reason code, it means that the merchant did not use the correct form of currency when processing the transaction, resulting in an erroneous charge amount or an unfavorable conversion rate for the customer.
+The shorthand description for American Express chargeback reason code P23 is “Currency Discrepancy.”
+This means that the merchant did not use the correct form of currency when processing the transaction, resulting in an erroneous charge amount or an unfavorable conversion rate for the customer.

 Many domestic merchants will never have to worry about encountering chargebacks with this reason code, but it can cause lots of problems for merchants who deal with a high number of international customers.